 - Access to housing allowance or TRICARE health coverage.

 While on SAD, your health insurance will be through your civilian employer or privately purchased insurance, or the TRICARE Reserve Select plan.
-However, unlike on Title 10 or 32 orders, you won't be qualified for TRICARE Prime after 30 days.
+However, unlike on Title 10 or Title 32 orders, you won't be qualified for TRICARE Prime after 30 days.

 What's required to join the National Guard?

 The basic requirements for the Army National Guard mirror those of active-duty Army recruits, and the Air National Guard requirements mirror active-duty Air Force requirements.
-For reference, these are the requirements to join the Army National Guard without prior service:
+For example, these are the requirements to join the Army National Guard without prior service:

-- Must be a U.S. citizen or permanent resident.
+- You must be a U.S. citizen or permanent resident.

 Those with prior service have different requirements than those who are joining for the first time.
 Therefore, it's best to speak to a local recruiter or talk directly to the unit you're considering.